hmrc/customs-declarations-end-to-end-service-guide/source/documentation/inventory-linking-export-declarations.html.md

 Submit an XML request for the consolidation, movement or querying of consignments for the purposes of inventory linking:

-- Consolidation - enables the combining of consignments into one master consignment, or splitting into multiple consignments
+- Consolidation - enables the combining of multiple consignments into one master consignment, or splitting one consignment into multiple consignments
 - Movement - records the movement of consignments within Customs controlled storage facilities (for designated ‘Loaders’ only)
 - Query - the querying of data held within the Inventory Linking Export database